dperique/Kubespray_discussions/README.md

 k8s clusters.
 This document talks about various things I've observed in hopes of helping others understand kubespray from a user perspective including:

-* understand what kubespray does
+* understanding what kubespray does
 * experiences operating k8s clusters after they are created by kubespray

 The first one is about analyzing pieces of what kubespray does and what